 Sign up for a 30-day trial to see how Cloud Volumes ONTAP can help you optimize cloud storage costs and performance, while enhancing data enterprise-grade protection, security, and compliance - wherever your data lives.

 Amazon EFS (Elastic File System) is ranked 7th in Public Cloud Storage Services with 2 reviews while NetApp Cloud Volumes ONTAP is ranked 1st in Public Cloud Storage Services with 27 reviews.
 Amazon EFS (Elastic File System) is rated 8.6, while NetApp Cloud Volumes ONTAP is rated 8.8.
 The top reviewer of Amazon EFS (Elastic File System) writes "Enables us to predict our storage needs over time and start small and grow as we need ".
 On the other hand, the top reviewer of NetApp Cloud Volumes ONTAP writes "Critical data is snapshotted more frequently making it easier to restore".
-Amazon EFS (Elastic File System) is most compared with Microsoft Azure File Storage, Google Cloud Storage, NetApp Cloud Volumes Service for Google Cloud, Google Cloud Storage Nearline and Elastifile, whereas NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, VMware vSAN, Red Hat Ceph Storage, IBM Spectrum Scale and IBM Cloud Object Storage.
+Amazon EFS (Elastic File System) is most compared with Microsoft Azure File Storage, Google Cloud Storage, NetApp Cloud Volumes Service for Google Cloud, Google Cloud Storage Nearline and Amazon EBS (Elastic Block Store), whereas NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, VMware vSAN, Red Hat Ceph Storage, IBM Spectrum Scale and Dell EMC DataIQ.
 See our Amazon EFS (Elastic File System) vs. NetApp Cloud Volumes ONTAP report.

 See our list of best Public Cloud Storage Services vendors.